GauriGNaik/HW3/README.md

 ```
 inprocess
 ```
-It then redirects the request to that server instance.
-The following is just a code snippet.
+It uses that value inserted into the second queue and redirects the request to that server instance.
+The following is just a code snippet of how it is done.
 You need to look at the actual proxy.js file in order to understand it.
 ```
 proxy.web(req, res, {target: data});
 ```
-Here data is the popped value
+Here data is the popped url

 It then again does a rpoplpush and puts the value back into the first queue
 ```